sendgrid/sendgrid-nodejs/README.md

 Please open a [GitHub issue](https://github.com/sendgrid/sendgrid-nodejs/issues) if you find bugs or missing features.

+## Example App

+There is a [sendgrid-nodejs-example app](https://github.com/scottmotte/sendgrid-nodejs-example) to help jumpstart your development.

 ## Usage

 To begin using this library, initialize the SendGrid object with your SendGrid credentials.